 See if the coach or any parent can do this in the event.
-If this option is not available, ask a friend or someone on the yearbook staff to help you out.
+If this option is unavailable, ask a friend or someone on the yearbook staff to help you.

 6 Best Soccer Pep Rally Ideas

-Your soccer team will be treated like true kings on game day, what else could they ask for?
-First of all, kings need gold crowns, and you can easily get those by ordering cardboard ones from any craft supplier.
+Your soccer team will be treated like true kings on game day.
+What else could they ask for?
+First, kings need gold crowns, and you can quickly get those by ordering cardboard ones from any craft supplier.

-If that’s not possible, you can find them at the local craft store.
-Make sure to get enough crowns for everyone, imagine how disappointing it is for a player to watch all their teammates wearing crowns while they’re the only one without one.
+You can find them at the local craft store if that’s not possible.
+Make sure to get enough crowns for everyone.
+Imagine how disappointing it is for a player to watch all their teammates wearing crowns while they’re the only ones without one.

-You also want to make plans with the trombone players, trumpet players and the percussion section.
-Discuss with them if they can play some music that suits the kings as the soccer team makes their entry onto the soccer field.
+You also want to make plans with the trombone players, trumpet players, and percussion section.
+Discuss with them if they can play the music that suits the kings as the soccer team enters the soccer field.

-After that, it’s a great idea to crown each member of the team and make a royal declaration of challenge to the opposing team.
+After that, it’s excellent to crown each team member and make a royal declaration of a challenge to the opposing team.
 This will have them feeling as confident as ever and increase their chances of winning.

 What about the head coach?
-They’ll sit on the mock throne you created for them, of course!
+Of course, they’ll sit on the mock throne you created for them!
 As for the spirit signs, you can make them royal-themed and roll them like scrolls.
-To give them a parchment look, you can use some brown paint around their edges.

 Halloween Soccer Pep Rally

 What is Halloween without costumes?
 If you want a great Halloween soccer pep rally, you have to plan for costumes in advance.